aleksns/spa-employees-table/README.md

 ## `Installation:`
  How it works: the app connects to your database server and performs all CRUD requests.
 Therefore you need to have a database table with matching table name and table values.
 Of course, you can keep your own naming, but in that case, make changes in java files.
+Example of creating a table can be found in the `/dbCreateTableExample.md` file.

 1. You need to have a table in a database of your choice.
 Since name of values may differ in every database table, make sure, the core values are matching
 `src\main\java\com\aleksns\employees\application\employee\Employee.java`.
 (I used PostgreSQL, if you are going to use a different database, add new dependancies in `pom.xml` file).